raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 --- /hint ---
 --- /hints ---

-Well done — you are now ready to create an awesome rainbow!
+Well done — you are now ready to create and control an awesome rainbow!